|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 21, 1945

-After the crash, this Corsair was observed by other RNZAF aircraft at 150-200' inland on Ulu Island and was observed to be completely wrecked, and no sign of the pilot was observed.
+After the crash, his Corsair was observed by other RNZAF aircraft crashed roughly 150-200' inland on Ulu Island and was observed to be completely wrecked, and no sign of the pilot was observed.

 Fate of the Pilot

-At roughly 400' during his dive, Warren lost consciousness and blacked out.
+In fact, while diving at an altitude of roughly 400', Warren lost consciousness and blacked out.
 When he awoke, he was captured by the Japanese and became a Prisoner Of War (POW).
-Afterwards, Warren was transported to Tunnel Hill POW Camp where he was detained with other Allied prisoners until the end of the war.
+Afterwards, Warren was detained with other Allied prisoners until the end of the Pacific War.
+He was the only New Zealand POW to survive captivity to be liberated.

-On September 7, 1945 Warren was among a group of 28 former POWs who were taken aboard HMAS Vendetta at Rabaul and were transported to Jacquinot Bay.
-On September 8, 1945 he was interrogated about his experiences as a prisoner.
+On September 7, 1945 Warren was among a group of 28 Allied prisoner that survived the war were embarked aboard HMAS Vendetta (D69) at Rabaul then transported to Jacquinot Bay and admitted to the hospital.
+On September 8, 1945 Warren was photographed at the hospital and interrogated by Missing Aircrew Investigation Unit (MAIU) about his experiences as a prisoner and the fate of other New Zealanders that remained missing.

 ADF Serials - NZ Serials Corsair NZ5402